lipsia/BlueSTSDK_Android/README.md

   From the SDK point of view the messages are sent using the method [Feature.sendCommand](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_Android/javadoc/com/st/BlueSTSDK/Feature.html#sendCommand-byte-byte:A-) and the answer is notified with a callback passed through the method [Feature.parseCommandResponse](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_Android/javadoc/com/st/BlueSTSDK/Feature.html#parseCommandResponse-int-byte-byte:A-).

+  If this characteristic does not exist, but the characteristics that export the feature is in write mode, the *command id* and the *command data* are sending directly to the feature characteristics.
+In this case is not possible answer to the command.

-- <code>00000002-000F-11e1-ac36-0002a5d5c51b</code> (Read/Write/Notify): if available it is used to access the board configuration register that can be modified using the [ConfigControl](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_Android/javadoc/com/st/BlueSTSDK/Config/ConfigControl.html) class.
+- <code>00000001-000F-11e1-ac36-0002a5d5c51b</code> (Read/Write/Notify): if available it is used to access the board configuration register that can be modified using the [ConfigControl](https://stmicroelectronics-centralLabs.github.io/BlueSTSDK_Android/javadoc/com/st/BlueSTSDK/ConfigControl.html) class.

+###Example
+The ST Bluemicrosystem1 and ST Bluemicrosystem3 firmware implements this protocol, you can find the project source here: [Bluemicrosystem](http://www.st.com/bluemicrosystem)

 ##How to install the library
 ###As an external library